gempy-project/gempy/docs/source/index.rst

-``GemPy`` enables the modeling of complex 3D geological settings, on par with many commercial geomodeling packages, including:
+``GemPy`` is capable of modeling complex 3D geological scenarios, including:

 * Multiple conformal layers (e.g. sequences of sedimentary layers)
 * Several sequences of layers, with conformal continuation or unconformities